amirniyonkuru/To-do-list-project/README.md

 Demonstrating todo list, adding and removing items to it.

-dont hesitate to contact me wheneve you get stuck.
+dont hesitate to contact me for any concerns.